 During the Gouda Cheese Market, cheese makers in historic costumes bring their golden wheels of cheese to the city’s Weigh House by horse-drawn carts to be weighed and priced for sale.
 It may look performative these days, but this is still a real market.
 And the cheese weighing and market in Gouda dates back roughly 300 years.

-There’s a fair-like atmosphere around the Weigh House during the market, with vendors selling Gouda (naturally) as well as other local foods and crafts, and there’s a museum inside the Weigh House about the history of cheesemaking in Gouda.
+There’s a fair-like atmosphere around the Weigh House during the market, with vendors selling Gouda (naturally) as well as other local foods and crafts.
+In addition, there’s a museum inside the Weigh House detailing the history of cheesemaking in Gouda.
 Gouda’s cheese market is on Thursday mornings from April through August.

 Gouda is also home to a relatively new interactive Gouda museum, the Gouda Cheese Experience.
 The yellow building is even painted to look like a giant block of cheese.
 Visitors learn all about the production of Gouda, and cheese samples are included.